-Which group you belong depends entirely on your genetics.
+Which group you belong to depends entirely on your genetics.
 Your body gets to decide where to store the fat you gain and there’s pretty much nothing you can do about it.
-Some people store more fat in their face, some store more fat in their hips, others store more fat in their bellies and so on.
+Some people store more fat in their face, some store more fat in their hips, others store more fat in their bellies, and so on.
 No matter which group you belong to, a fat face is the result of an overall fat gain in your body.

 I belong to the first group.
 My face starts to look fat even at the slightest fat gain and it balloons up in case I keep gaining weight.
-I had to go down to 10-12% of body fat just to have a lean looking face.
+I had to go down to 10-12% of body fat just to have a lean-looking face.
 If you belong to the first group like me then you’ll probably need to go down to 10-12% of body fat (15-20% for women) but don’t fret.
 I know it’s frustrating to have the slightest fat gain showing on your face but remember, every downside has an upside.
-You have no other option than playing the cards you’ve been dealt and you are about to see how you can turn your genetic misfortune into an advantage.
+You have no other option than to play the cards you’ve been dealt and you are about to see how you can turn your genetic misfortune into an advantage.

 Refer to the picture below for a rough estimate of your current body fat percentage.

-How to Lose Weight In Your Face
+How To Lose Weight In Your Face

 Spot reducing fat is a fool’s errand because where your body stores fat is genetic.
 To lose fat in your face, you will have to reduce your overall body fat percentage.
 Lose enough fat and you will have a lean face.